Dunhili/open5e/source/classes/ranger.rst

     Uncanny Dodge only works against one attack per round, since it expends your reaction.

-    It works any attack with an attack roll (including a spell attack) but it is no help against a spell or effect that requires a saving throw instead of an attack roll
+    It works against any attack with an attack roll (including a spell attack) but it is no help against a spell or effect that requires a saving throw instead of an attack roll

     .. rst-class:: source